Sleigh Bells (band): Alexis Krauss

 Sydney Alexis Krauss (born September 27, 1985) is an American singer, songwriter, former schoolteacher, activist and frontwoman of Sleigh Bells.
 She is also co-founder of Beauty Lies Truth, a website dedicated to educating consumers about the ingredients in personal care products.

 Sydney Alexis Duncan Krauss was born and raised in Manasquan, New Jersey, where she attended Manasquan High School.
 Her father, Joel Krauss, is a professional musician who was a member of Holme and a founding member of Cats on a Smooth Surface.
 Her mother is Karen Duncan, a registered nurse.

 Krauss performed in music and musical theatre from the age of nine until the age of 16.
 As a teenager, she sang lead vocals and played bass in an all-girl pop group called RubyBlue, which recorded two singles and an unreleased album before breaking up.

 After breaking from music, Krauss returned to school and majored in international studies at Marymount Manhattan College, and then received New York State certificates for elementary and bilingual education at Pace University.
-Krauss had been teaching elementary school with Teach For America for two years before she met soon-to-be Sleigh Bells bandmate Derek E. Miller, who was the server at the restaurant she and her mother were dining in.
+Krauss had been teaching elementary school with Teach For America for two years before she met soon-to-be Sleigh Bells bandmate Derek Miller, who was the server at the restaurant she and her mother were dining in.
 Miller mentioned that he was looking for a vocalist for his music project and Krauss' mother suggested Krauss.